Beauty in the Dark Places

 Like Job who testified, "What I feared most has come upon me," I became homeless.
 I lost everything, including my identity as a wife, mom, and person everyone thought had it all together.

-Just as danger and opportunity are two sides to the same coin, so my time of homelessness was one of the greatest adventures of my life, leading me home, to freedom and fullness, to my true self.
+Just as danger and opportunity are two sides to the same coin, so my time of homelessness was one of the greatest adventures of my life, leading me closer to my true self – to Home.

 "To see the world, things dangerous to come to, to see behind walls, and to draw closer, to find each other and to feel.
 That's the purpose of life." — From: The Secret Life of Walter Mitty

 As if it was yesterday, I remember walking along the road, on my cell phone with a friend, saying, "I feel like I'm losing my faith!"

 I went to church and pastors prayed over me, saying God was telling them, "Half of your heart is gone".
 A year later I was praying with Lakota friends and a holy man said to me, "Sue, we've been praying and God is telling us that half your heart is gone."
 He pointed to the middle of his back and circled his hand to the front of his belly and said there was a gaping wound from back to front.